Bachelor's Degrees in Biology (BS or BA)

 This course will introduce the broad underpinnings of biological science with a focus on the subcellular level.
 Students will be expected to describe fundamental molecular topics – such as water, DNA, and shape – and begin integrating them in the context of overarching principles such as scientific method, biological systems, and evolution.
 This course is geared toward science majors and pre-health professions students.
 Concurrent enrollment in BIO115 required.

 The purpose of this lab is to offer a hands-on investigative experience with some of the content addressed in BIO 114.
 Topics include measurement and microscopy, structure and function of the cell, the fundamental chemistry of life, photosynthesis, cellular respiration, Mendelian genetics, and an introduction to molecular biology.
 Experimental design, use of scientific equipment, and critical thinking are emphasized, culminating in the execution and analysis of a student-designed experiment during the second half of the course.
-Concurrent enrollment in BIO 114 required.
-Prerequisite - Science ACT equal to or greater than 18 or BIO 105/106 with C or higher grade or Students conduct laboratory exercises selected to reinforce and augment the biology lecture course that students earned credit for at a previous institution.
+Concurrent enrollment in BIO 114 required. or Students conduct laboratory exercises selected to reinforce and augment the biology lecture course that students earned credit for at a previous institution.
 Experiments illustrate basic life principles and structures.
 Available only to students with posted transfer credit for BIO114 at time of enrollment.
 (Lab fee)

 A continuation of the introductory sequence in biology, emphasizing the diversity of life as illustrated by organisms in the five major divisions of life forms.
 Anatomical, morphological, and life cycle characteristics of the various phyla and classes are introduced, and evolutionary and functional relationships stressed.
 Concurrent enrollment in BIO 125 required.
 Prerequisite - BIO114/115